ClayNdugga/NN-PointCloud-Compressor/README.md

 The universal approximation theorem suggests that a sufficiently deep MLP can approximate any non-linear function.
 In this case, the MLP is used to approximate a function that maps information from 2D -> 3D, allowing the grid to be transformed into the target 3D point cloud.

-By concatenating the latent vector on a 2D grid before passing it through the MLP, the decoder can reconstruct the orignal sample.
+By concatenating the latent vector on a 2D grid before passing it through the MLP, the decoder can reconstruct the original sample.

 <p align="center">
   <img width="460" height="300" src="https://github.com/ClayNdugga/NN-PointCloud-Compressor/blob/main/assets/example_fold.gif?raw=true">
 </p>
 <p align="center">
-  <i>FoldingNet reconstructing a 3D couch from an inital 2D grid and couch latent vector</i>
+  <i>FoldingNet reconstructing a 3D couch from an initial 2D grid and couch latent vector</i>
 </p>

 #### PCN Decoder